crystal-castles/crystal-castles.github.io/docs/README.md

 }
 ```

-You can check in the .gitpod workspace terminal for the crystal compiler with `which crystal`, just to make sure.
+To check the location of the crystal compiler, do `which crystal`.

 See https://github.com/crystal-lang-tools/vscode-crystal-lang/wiki/Settings for more info about the extension settings.